Is our vacuum global in a 331 model with three triplets?: Orbit space

 With respect to the $\vartheta_{4}$-axis, the orbit space is composed of two symmetric halves whose boundary is given by

 The real functions $\vartheta_{4\pm}(\vartheta_{i})$ are defined on the convex domain of $\vartheta_{i}$ bounded by the three-dimensional elliptope \eqref{eq:elliptope}.

 A function is convex if the set of points on or above the graph of the function is a convex set.
 Similarly, a function is concave (convex upwards) if the set of points on or below the graph of the function is a convex set.
-We will show that both halves of the orbit space are convex and also that the convex combination of one point in the lower and another in the upper half lies in the orbit space.
+We will show that both halves of the orbit space are convex sets and also that the convex combination of one point in the lower and another in the upper half lies in the orbit space, so the orbit space as a whole is convex.
 These possible combinations are illustrated in figure~\ref{fig:convexity}.

 A twice differentiable function of several variables is convex on a convex set if and only if its Hessian matrix of second partial derivatives is positive semidefinite on the interior of the convex set.
 Similarly, a function is concave if its Hessian matrix is negative semidefinite.